 Section 301(b)(1)(A) of the CWA and 40 CFR section 122.44(a) require that NPDES permits include technology-based effluent limitations and standards.
 A technology-based effluent limitation is based on the capability of a model treatment method to reduce a pollutant to a certain concentration.
 In 1987, the CWA was amended to require that municipal stormwater discharges “reduce the discharge of pollutants to the maximum extent practicable.”
 (CWA § 402(p)(3)(B)(iii).)
 The “maximum extent practicable” (MEP) standard is the applicable federal technology-based standard that MS4 owners and operators must attain to comply, in part, with their NPDES permits.

 Federal regulations at 40 CFR section 122.26(d)(2)(iv) further detail the MEP standard, which requires that MS4 owners and operators implement comprehensive pollutant control measures in a stormwater management program including management practices, control techniques and system, design and engineering methods, and such other provisions which are appropriate.
-Permit requirements to implement the MEP standard are generally referred to, collectively, as pollution controls or best management practices (BMPs).
+Permit requirements to implement the MEP standard are generally referred to, collectively, as pollution controls or BMPs.
 Examples include street sweeping, requiring erosion controls at construction sites (e.g., straw wattles, silt fences), and catch basin cleanouts.
 In addition to regulations, USEPA has issued guidance documents that discuss the type of pollution controls and BMPs that should be included in MS4 permits in order to reduce the discharge of pollutants in stormwater to the MEP.
 (See, e.g., USEPA, MS4 Permit Improvement Guide (2010).)

 The requirement that MS4 permittees reduce pollutants in stormwater discharges to the MEP remains a cornerstone of the mandate imposed by the federal Clean Water Act and implementing NPDES regulations.
 Meeting the MEP standard is generally a result of implementing robust pollution prevention and control through various programs and structural measures.
 These pollution prevention and control methods require Permittees to take actions that will lessen the incidence of pollutants entering the storm drains by regulating the behavior and practices of the Permittees, their residents, and their businesses and controlling the discharge of pollutants through structural measures and treatment methods.